simologos/essex-eportfolio/example/content/research/bigData/index.md

 # Introduction

 This paper delves into various aspects of Big Data as taught and developed in the module "Deciphering Big Data" at the University of Essex.
-Alongside content crucial for data scientists, it also encompasses topics that enable a comprehensive integration of the subject.
+Alongside content crucial for data scientists, it also encompasses topics that enable comprehensive subject integration.

 The chapter "Cross-cutting concerns" explores essential generic concerns applicable to Big Data.
 In contrast, the chapter "Big Data and Data Science" examines Big Data from the perspective of a Data Scientist, demonstrating how it is embedded in the broader data/IT landscape.
 The paper concludes with a reflective analysis of the module.